 to the conjunctions in $F_S$.
 Those clauses encode the fact that for different labels, the states (after reading the whole input) of a consistent DFA must be different, since any state can either only accept or reject.

 If $|S|$ is the number of bits in $S$, the resulting $F_S$ consists of $\Theta(|S|^2)$ many clauses.
 For the solution transformation $g_1$, as well as the proof that this reduction is indeed correct we refer to the proof in Ref.~\cite{kearns_boolfunc_1993}.
-It is important to note that by the construction above, the bits of the examples are now encoded in the clauses of $F_S$ together with the correct working of the DFA and the solution (the structure of the minimal DFA) is the minimal coloring of $F_S$.
+It is important to note that by the construction above, the bits of the examples are now encoded in the clauses of $F_S$ together with the correct working of the DFA and the solution (the structure of the minimal DFA) is the minimal colouring of $F_S$.
 Due to the results of Ref.~\cite{kearns_boolfunc_1993}, the following theorem holds:

-\begin{theorem}[Reduction of $Con(\DFA, \DFA)$ to $\FC$ \cite{kearns_boolfunc_1993}] There is a polynomial time algorithm $\tau_{4}$ that on input an instance $S$ of the problem $Con(\DFA, \DFA)$ outputs an instance $F_S$ of the \emph{formula coloring problem} such that $S$ has a $k$-state consistent hypothesis $M \in \DFA$ if and only if $F_S$ has a coloring $P$, with $|P| = k$. \end{theorem} Note that the algorithm $\tau_4$ is precisely the instance transformation of the reduction $(\tau_4, g_1)$ and we have:
+\begin{theorem}[Reduction of $Con(\DFA, \DFA)$ to $\FC$ \cite{kearns_boolfunc_1993}] There is a polynomial time algorithm $\tau_{4}$ that on input an instance $S$ of the problem $Con(\DFA, \DFA)$ outputs an instance $F_S$ of the \emph{formula colouring problem} such that $S$ has a $k$-state consistent hypothesis $M \in \DFA$ if and only if $F_S$ has a colouring $P$, with $|P| = k$. \end{theorem} Note that the algorithm $\tau_4$ is precisely the instance transformation of the reduction $(\tau_4, g_1)$ and we have:

 In particular, it holds that